-Each student is expected to enter their service hours on the website, x2Vol.com.
+Each student is expected to enter their service hours on the website, Mobile Service.
 On this site, students must give both a description of service and a reflection on their faith in action through this service.
-The focus of the reflection should be based on the Works of Mercy and/or Gospel values.
-Their service must also be verified by a contact given.
+The focus of the reflection should be based on the Works of Mercy.
+Their service must also be verified (see below).
 Theology teachers will approve service hours based on the completion of this process, and students will be given a grade at the end of each semester that reflects both the completion of the service and the explanation afterwards.